v-sbradley/bacx-pr/topics/legaldocs.md

 # Legal document publishing

 The BACX team no longer publishes legal documents for products, services, apps, features, and so on.
-The legal documents are being centralized on the marketing site, rather thanon Docs.
+The legal documents are being centralized on the marketing site, rather than on Docs.

-If you are a PM who needs a legal document published, start by filling out this request form: [BAG legal docs publication request](https://msazure.visualstudio.com/One/_workitems/create/Task)
+If you are a PM who needs a legal document published, start by filling out this request form: [BAG legal docs publication request](https://msazure.visualstudio.com/One/_workitems/create/Task) If you are a writer or content strategist who is asked how to get a legal document published, also refer the person asking to the request form.

 The person overseeing legal doc publishing is Dimpi Gandhi (dimpigan).